AbhishekU19/Profile-Share-Project/README.md

 - LinkedIn: [linkedin.com/in/your_username](https://www.linkedin.com/in/your_username)
 - Twitter: [twitter.com/your_username](https://twitter.com/your_username)

-Feel free to connect, follow, and engage with me.
+Feel free to connect with me.
 Looking forward to connecting with you all!

 ---